ravendesignsystem/rds/src/docs/dev/layouts/main-aside/index.md

 content: true
 ---

-The `Main + Aside` layout provides a two column template, with a content area on the left and an aside on the right hand side, and has a maximum width of 1108px.
+The `Main + Aside` layout sets up two columns, with the primary content area on the left and an aside on the right-hand side, and has a maximum width of 1108px.

 ## Main

 The main area would contain all of the primary content of the page.
 Inside the main tag, a div with a class of `body__content` is required, and each content item inside this div should be a block.

-## Ride Hand Aside
+## Ride-hand aside

-The primary usage for the right hand aside is to provide additional information that relates to the page.
-Items contained within thise aside are block level items.
+The primary usage for the right-hand aside is to provide space for blocks whose content is only indirectly related to the document's main content.
 The aside has a fixed width of 280px, roughly 25% of the full layout width.

-The right hand aside is contained within the main container, but outside of the content div.
+The right-hand aside is contained within the main container, but outside of the content div.
 By default, the aside would be placed below the content area below 720px.

 **INSERT IMAGE**